Philadelphia, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be careful to choose the necessary type.
-Most adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Ensure that you find the right type.
+Many adapters for sale now are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most countries.

 Airplane phone mount